 If a married retiree dies, their spouse is entitled to the higher of the deceased spouse’s Social Security benefit or their own benefit.
 If you decide to collect before FRA, you lock in a lower benefit for the rest of your life and a lower benefit for your surviving spouse.

-Collecting at FRA will cause your benefit to be reduced by at least 25%, leaving you with 75% of your benefit at FRA.
+Collecting prior to FRA will cause your benefit to be reduced by at least 25%, leaving you with 75% of your benefit at FRA.
 According to the rules, your spouse would be entitled to their own benefit or a step up to your benefit, however, the minimum benefit that a surviving spouse will receive is 82.5% of the deceased spouse’s FRA.
 So in this case, the surviving spouse would be entitled to his or her own benefit or 82.5% of the deceased spouse’s benefit.

 To better understand survivor benefits lets look at two examples.